jorvlan/open-visualizations/README.md

 This repository has been cited in : <b>64</b> scientific publications/open-source software (4-jan-2024).

-This repository is adopted by `plotnine` <a href ="https://plotnine.org/gallery/violins-boxes-points-and-lines.html">https://plotnine.org/gallery/violins-boxes-points-and-lines.html</a> the ggplot2 implementation in Python
+This repository is implemented in `plotnine` <a href ="https://plotnine.org/gallery/violins-boxes-points-and-lines.html">https://plotnine.org/gallery/violins-boxes-points-and-lines.html</a> the ggplot2 package in Python

+Thanks @has2k1
 # plotnine
 ![plotnine example](R/plotnine1.png)
 ![plotnine example](R/plotnine2.png)